- Page Count: 336

 Gathering a strange fellowship of the outcast, he finds they can help him more than any noble could.
 Even so, Yarvi’s path may end as it began – in twists, traps and tragedy…

-I went into this high fantasy book bracing myself for a lot of pages with tiny words and painfully detailed worldbuilding, but it ended up being such an awesome surprise!
-It’s actually a pretty quick read with short chapters, the pacing is great, and I was totally laughing out loud in parts.
+This was so different from what I was expecting!
+It was a quick, fast-paced read and I was totally laughing out loud in so many parts!
 Plus, there were three big plot twists I did NOT see coming… and I loved it all.

 Prince Yarvi is born with a crippled hand and will not let himself or the reader forget that he is therefore half a man because he can’t even hold a shield.
 Yarvi was never meant to be king, but all sorts of twisted schemes ensue and he finds himself on the throne… (view spoiler) and goes through a LOT before the story comes full circle in a wonderfully clever way.